Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-06-03-initial-security.md

 ---
 title: Initial Security Setup
 topics: [Initial User Setup, SSH Key Access]
+description: Server security is hugely important.
+In this edition, we'll cover the initial security precautions you should take.
 ---

 When we first get our hands on a fresh server, some initial security precautions are always warranted, especially if the server is open to a public network.
 The servers we get on a lot of our popular providers (Digital Ocean, Linode, Rackspace, AWS and so on) are usually open to the public - they are assigned an IP address on their public network upon creation.